CONTROLLINO-PLC/CONTROLLINO_Library/README.md

-## :exclamation: UPGRADE TO NEW BSP VERSION 3.0.0 AVAILABLE :exclamation:
+## :exclamation: UPGRADE TO NEW BSP VERSION 3.0.1 AVAILABLE :exclamation:

 ### If you want to upgrade your CONTROLLINO BSP go to your Arduino IDE Boards Manager!

 We have prepared a new version of BSP featuring following changes and upgrades:
-* All pins have Arduino number!
+* All CONTROLLINO pins have Arduino number now!
+No need to access the pins through the registers anymore!
 * PJ3 - CONTROLLINO ETHERNET CHIP SELECT is now pin 70
 * PE6 - CONTROLLINO ETHERNET INTERRUPT is now pin 71
 * PJ2 - CONTROLLINO RTC CHIP SELECT is now pin 72